-This section covers versions of the WID and why you need to care about what version your state is using, and some more vocabulary.
+This section covers versions of the WID and why you need to care about what version your state is using.
+It will also include additional vocabulary.

 You will notice from the ARC website that the WID versions go back to version 2.4.
 Of course we started with version 1.0 and over the years the ARC has modified versions moving from 1.0 to 1.1 and so on.